BawNer/BawNer/README.md

 #### Go Engineer.

 I build systems that work under pressure — and tools that make other engineers' lives simpler.

 ---

-### What I believe in

-Complex problems deserve boring solutions.
-Not clever ones.
-A tool should be so obvious you barely need documentation.
-If you have to think about the infrastructure, it's not done yet.

----